Monday, September 12, 2011

 Nut Filling:

-2 egg whites at room temperature
+2 egg whites at room temperature1 cup chopped walnuts

 1 cup of ground walnuts